 Welcome!
-We are not affiliated with the Watch Tower Bible and Tract Society of Pennsylvania or any other religion.
+We are not affiliated with JW.ORG, a.k.a the Watch Tower Bible and Tract Society of Pennsylvania or any other religion.
+We are NOT JW's!
+We are EX-JW's.

 Instead of being saved by God's grace, Jehovah's Witnesses are promised salvation if they work hard for the organization.
 They must obey the Governing Body of Jehovah's Witnesses and Elders without asking questions or disagreeing.